 First it's important to understand that the Vitamin D we get from the sun (which is in a sulfate form) affects the body differently from isolated synthetic oral Vitamin D supplementation.
 What I'll be referring to in this article is oral Vitamin D supplementation...which really, isn't even a vitamin, but an immunosuppressive steroid!
 When we're exposed to the sun (UVB), the skin synthesizes Vitamin D sulfate.
 This sulfate form is water soluble, is able to travel freely in the blood stream, strengthens the immune system, protects against cardiovascular disease, helps against depression, assists with detoxification, and nourishes the brain.
 Sunshine Vitamin D therefore really is healthy for us, as long as we maintain intelligent exposure.
 The supplement form of Vitamin D3 however is un-sulfated, not water soluble, and requires LDL ('bad cholesterol') to be transported.
 The un-sulfated supplement form does not offer the same benefits as the sulfate form, although the supplement form is great at transporting calcium through the body which the sunshine form doesn't do - at least, not initially.
 The sulfated form, after offering it's other benefits in the body, 'drops' the sulfate and then, in it's newly un-sulfated form, is able to assist with calcium and bone health.
 So basically the sunshine version offers the best of both worlds, whereas the supplement version misses out on a lot of the benefits…and…as you'll learn in this article, comes with dangerous consequences.
 Specifically, Vitamin D directly lowers Potassium and Vitamin A levels and raises Calcium levels.
 Let's look at the implications of this.

 The balance between Calcium and Potassium affects thyroid performance.
 The higher this ratio, the slower the thyroid (or effect thereof).
 As calcium rises and potassium drops, the Ca/K ratio increases.
 This impairs cellular sensitization to thyroid hormone while also impairing cell permeability of hormones and nutrients, leading to a slowing effect of the thyroid, and potentially, weight gain!
 Another consequence of low Potassium as a result of Vitamin D supplementation is a higher Sodium to Potassium ratio.
 As the Na/K ratio increases, inflammation and the stress response increase.
 As one's stress increases, Magnesium, drops.
 In other words, taking excess Vitamin D leads to magnesium depletion.
 Magnesium deficiency in turn leads to increased risk for heart attack, especially in the face of high stress and a high Calcium level (which Vitamin D also contributes to).
 The lowered Magnesium also contributes to diabetes (as Magnesium helps regulate insulin).
 The consequences of high calcium relative to low magnesium also lead not only to psychological concerns and heightened anxiety, but also unstable blood sugar levels and craving of all kinds (including various addictions).
-The irony is magnesium is needed to raise Vitamin D levels - yet by taking all this vitamin D that we're being told to take we're only lowering magnesium further and actually impairing the goal of raising Vitamin D!
+The irony is magnesium is needed to activate and raise Vitamin D, and considering that most of the population is deficient in magnesium, so much of this Vitamin D we're being told to supplement remains inactive.
+Plus, by taking all this vitamin D in supplement form we're only lowering magnesium further and actually impairing the goal of raising Vitamin D!
 If you really want to raise your body's natural vitamin D level, work on boosting your magnesium - it's a key cofactor required to bind Vitamin D to its transport protein.

 Vitamin A is necessary to decrease inflammation.
 However Vitamin D lowers Vitamin A (both in the liver and in the blood).
 Vitamin A deficiency in turn impairs iron utilization and transport, and it's well known that Vitamin A deficiency is a cause of iron anemia.
 Taking synthetic Vitamin D, which lowers Vitamin A, therefore contributes to this anemia.
 Even more dangerously, both Magnesium and Potassium are necessary for the body's anti-inflammatory response, and yet, as we've already looked at, Vitamin D lowers both these essential minerals.
 Without the necessary anti-inflammatory response, a host of disease processes arise, and arteries also become damaged.
 Calcium and cholesterol then get drawn to these sites of arterial damage and plaque builds up, leading to atherosclerosis (hardening of the arteries).
 Furthermore, Vitamin A is necessary for the production of ceruloplasmin, a protein that binds to Copper to make it bioavailable.
 Unfortunately, Vitamin D lowers Vitamin A which lowers ceruloplasmin which makes copper bio-UNavailable.
 This in turn leads to many of the negative side effects associated with copper toxicity, while also raising bio-unavailable calcium - weakening the bone matrix and contributing to a higher risk of osteoporosis.
 Yes, contrary to the lies we're told by Vitamin D proponents, too much Vitamin D at best has a negligible effect on bone density or, as has also been shown, may actually increase the risk of bone loss and osteoporosis, not to mention increase the risk of kidney stones!